yellowmessenger/documentation/docs/platform_concepts/inbox/inbox-settings/workflows/sla.md

 ![](https://i.imgur.com/qAM0tUG.png)

 3. All the available SLAs are listed on this page.
-The **State** toggle next to the SLA names can be enabled or disabled, this will activate or deactivate the SLAs.
+Use the State toggle next to the SLA names to enable or disable an SLA.
 4. Existing SLAs can be edited or deleted by clicking the menu next to the SLA name and selecting **Edit** or **Delete**.

 ![](https://i.imgur.com/Ls5lfpG.png)